fluxcd/flux/site/fluxctl.md

   * [Errors due to author customization](#errors-due-to-author-customization)
 - [Using Annotations](#using-annotations)

-`fluxctl` provides an equivalent API that can be used from the command line.
+`fluxctl` provides an API that can be used from the command line.

 The `--help` for `fluxctl` is described below.